Auto-Mech/amech-dev/README.md

 1. `pixi run update` - update early and often
 2. Make changes to the code...
 3. Run the code to test your changes...
-4. `pixi run status` - see where you made changes
+4. `pixi run git status` - see where you made changes
 5. `cd src/<repository directory>` - enter a repository with changes (do this for each one)
 6. `git add --patch` - answer the prompts to decide which changes to keep
 7. `git checkout .` - discard the remaining changes